 Our watches ship with a warranty card that is valid for 12 months from the date of purchase.
 The warranty is transferable in private sales and will cover anything related to the function of the movement.
 This includes a movement that is not working properly, a movement that has become magnetized, or damaged by impact.
 The 12 month warranty period does not cover wear and tear by the customer to the case, bracelet, bezel, crown, or crystal.

 We inspect our watches before they ship to you.
 If for some reason we miss something and you have a defect, we will take care of you with a replacement, a repair, or a refund.
 This is considered a manufacturing defect.
 You will notice a manufacturing defect when you receive the watch.
-A manufacturing defect is not wear and tear, stripping the crown threads, breaking crown stems, or flooding your watch because the crown was not screwed down.
+A manufacturing defect IS NOT wear and tear, stripping the crown threads, breaking crown stems, or flooding your watch because the crown was not screwed down.

 If you are in need of repairs, we will take care of you.
 Some repairs can be resolved in a short period, while others may take longer if new parts need to be manufactured.
 We will repair any issue with the movement under warranty for 12 months from the date of purchase.
 All other repairs will need to be estimated for the cost of parts, labor, and shipping.
-Refer to our Service Center for estimated pricing.

-- Communicate with us about the problem, we will email you after step 1.
+- Communicate with us about the problem.

 - Ship your watch to us for evaluation, estimate, and repair.